moma-finance/moma-protocol/README.md

 - [Official Website](https://moma.finance/)
 - The [Moma Whitepaper](https://docsend.com/view/dzyu756wkd2n4izq), describing how Moma works

-For questions about interacting with Moma, please visit [our Discord server](https://discord.com/invite/VrrTqAm27j).
+For questions about interacting with Moma, please visit [our Telegram](https://t.me/Moma_Official).

 ## Contracts
 We detail a few of the core contracts in the Moma protocol.